-Mr. Pirtle is Vice President of Marketing & Sales for Shentel.
+Mr. Pirtle is Vice President Sales & Marketing for Shentel.
 He is responsible for sales and marketing of all products and services offered by the Company.
 He joined the Company in 1992 as Vice President of Network Services responsible for Shentel's technology decisions, and maintenance and operation of its networks - telephone, cable, cellular, paging and fiber optics.
 He helped launch Shentel's Internet business in 1994, and led its participation in its wireless PCS business beginning in 1995.
 He is a graduate of the University of Virginia.
 Mr. Pirtle is a cofounder of the Shenandoah Valley Technology Council, and represents the Company on the Board of Valleynet.

-Ms. Flowers is General Counsel, Vice President - Legal and Secretary for Shentel.
+Ms. Flowers served as General Counsel until January 28, 2013 and as Vice President - Legal and Secretary until February 18, 2013.
+Ms. Flowers now serves as Associate General Counsel.
 Prior to joining the Company in November 2008, Ms. Flowers was Of Counsel in the Washington, DC office of Davis Wright Tremaine LLP since 2007, and from 1994 to 2006 was Of Counsel in the Washington, DC office of Cole, Raywid & Braverman, LLP.
 Ms. Flowers has extensive legal experience representing telecommunications, media and technology companies.
 Ms. Flowers earned a B.A. with honors in Political Science from the University of North Carolina at Chapel Hill, and earned a J.D. cum laude from Georgetown University Law Center.